brbalazs/liferay-portal/modules/apps/commerce/BREAKING_CHANGES.markdown

 #### Why was this change made?

-Change is introduced to make possible to implement Product Bundles and allow administrators providing products with advanced pricing scenarios.
+This change was introduced to implement Product Bundles and allow administrators to provide products with advanced pricing scenarios.

 ---------------------------------------